CATEGORY 1, 2, & 3 BURNING IS ALLOWED TODAY 11/30/2015 AFTER 5:00 P.M.

-If you do not have a valid permit for 2013, please go to your closest fire station to obtain a fire permit.
+If you do not have a valid permit for 2015, please go to your closest fire station to obtain a fire permit at no charge.

 YOU MAY NOW BE NOTIFIED BY EMAIL OR TEXT MESSAGING

 You may now receive daily burning status notifications via email or text messaging.
 Send your email or text information to email@example.com to be added to the email/text messaging service.
-(This is provided as a service by the Derry Fire Department.
+If you are using your text message address, be sure to include your cellular provider's name.
+Example: 603-555-1212 Provider is Verizon Wireless (This is provided as a service by the Derry Fire Department.
 The Derry Fire Department assumes no liability for undeliverable or unreceived notifications.)

 DO YOU TWEET?
 YOU MAY RECEIVE UPDATES VIA TWITTER

 Log on to Twitter.com to receive Twitter updates from Derry Fire Department on Burning Notices and other important announcements.
 Find Derry Fire at: http://twitter.com/DerryFire